 Get more details about the Capital One® QuicksilverOne® Cash Rewards Credit Card in our full editorial review.

-Best for prequalification: Credit One Bank® Platinum Visa® with Cash Back Rewards
+Best for prequalification: Credit One Bank® Platinum Visa® for Rebuilding Credit

-Here’s why: If you shop for the Credit One Bank® Platinum Visa® with Cash Back Rewards card directly through the Credit One Bank website, the issuer offers the chance to see if you prequalify for the card before you apply.
+Here’s why: If you shop for the Credit One Bank® Platinum Visa® for Rebuilding Credit card directly through the Credit One Bank website, the issuer offers the chance to see if you prequalify for the card before you apply.
 This is a soft credit check — meaning it won’t affect your scores — and you can find out if you prequalify in less than a minute.
 Just keep in mind that prequalification doesn’t guarantee the terms and eventual approval.

 In addition, the card comes with regular, automatic reviews of your account to see if you’re eligible for a credit line increase.

 While credit prequalification, rewards and automatic credit line reviews are the shining features of the Credit One Bank® Platinum Visa® with Cash Back Rewards, it does lag in other areas.
-You’ll pay a $0 - $99 annual fee.
-And it comes with other expensive fees (for cash advances and late or returned payments, for example) as well as a high variable purchase APR of 23.99%.
+You’ll pay an annual fee of $75 for the first year, $99 thereafter.
+And it comes with other expensive fees (for cash advances and late or returned payments, for example) as well as a high variable purchase APR of 17.99% to 23.99%.

 How we picked these cards